mechevarria/ocp-sso/README.md

 This repo is working in progress!
 Instructions are just merged from other repos

+After deployment go to the SSO console and configure the realm.
+The default user/password is admin/Redhat1!

+Under clients, select create

+* id is eap, then select save

+* change access type to bearer-only, then select save

+* create another client, id of js

+* set valid redirect uris to the route name of the nodejs-app plus a /*, example: https://nodejs-app-ntier.192.168.42.130.nip.io/*

+* set Web Origins to *

+* under users add a new user.
+Give values for username, email, first name and last name.
+Select save

+* on the credentials tab of the user set the password, uncheck temporary and select Reset Password

 # JBoss Client

 Angular client built on [Angular](https://angular.io/) and [Patternfly](https://www.patternfly.org/).